 However, sometimes we need extra help in fighting symptoms especially when we are dealing with menopause.

-If you still would like to go down the hormonal route, there are what they called Bio-Identical Hormones available.
+If you still would like to go down the hormonal route, there are what they called Body-Identical Hormones available.

 Let’s see what are these, how they differ from Non-Identical Hormones, and why many women are now using them as a safe and effective alternative to HRT.